AMUVa/Kit_BattleBot/README.md

 # BattleBotKit
-This code allows you to control a battlebot with your phone using RemoteXY
+This code allows you to control a battlebot with your phone via BLE using RemoteXY.